Akshat4112/RecipeGenerator/README.md

 * Github as VCS
 * VScode as Code Editor

-### The resulting directory structure
+### Directory structure of the project
 ------------

-The directory structure of your new project looks like this:
+The directory structure of your recipe generator project looks like this:

 ```
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- Tell about the project, WHat it does?
+How it does?
+Why it does?
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final, canonical data sets for modeling such as recipes_csv.csv, recipes_xml.xml, dtd, xsd and other processed files.
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original, immutable json data dump as recipes.json
 │
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Trained and serialized models, model predictions, or model summaries but it is placed on aws, not in project directory due to size limits.
 │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
+Naming convention is a number (for ordering), containes EDA and dataformats notebooks.
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │